+Figure 9: Notified incidence (per 100,000 inhabitants) of human cases of listeriosis in Sweden 1997-2014.
+Maedi-visna

+Photo: Bengt Ekberg

+BACKGROUND

-Figure 5.
-Notified incidence (per 100,000 inhabitants) of human cases of listeriosis in Sweden 1997-2013.
-Maedi-visna BACKGROUND Maedi-visna (MV) is a globally distributed contagious disease in sheep, first described in Iceland in 1939.
+Maedi-visna (MV) is a globally distributed contagious disease in sheep, first described in Iceland in 1939.
 The causative agent is a lentivirus in the Retrovirus family.
 Transmission between animals occurs most commonly via the oral route (mainly via milk), but may also occur via inhalation of infected aerosol droplets.
 The incubation period is long.
 The first case of MV in Swedish sheep was officially reported in 1974.
 Fifteen years later the among-flock seroprevalence was 8.2% as demonstrated by sampling of randomly selected sheep at abattoirs.
-A voluntary control programme for MV was launched by the Swedish Animal Health Service in 1993 and an additional simplified version with single sampling of sheep and goats to identify and enroll flocks into the control programme started in 2005.
+A voluntary control programme for MV was launched by Farm & Animal Health in 1993 and an additional simplified version with single sampling of sheep and goats to identify and enrol flocks into the control programme started in 2005.
 The simplified version is not regulated within the Swedish legislation and does not require the same obligations from the farmers.
 The control programme and the simplified version are running in parallel.

 Data from all affected flocks have been recorded since 1993.

+DISEASE

-DISEASE Only the maedi form of MV is occurring in Swedish sheep flocks; a progressive viral pneumonia.
+Only the maedi form of MV is occurring in Swedish sheep flocks; a progressive viral pneumonia.
 The disease typically remains latent in the flock for several years before appearing with clinical manifestations.
 In an advanced stage of the disease the typical clinical signs are severe emaciation and respiratory distress in older ewes.
 In highly infected flocks clinical signs can also appear in younger sheep.
-The outcome is always fatal within weeks to months.
-LEGISLATION MV is a notifiable disease (SJVFS 2013:23).
+After the appearance of clinical signs the outcome is always fatal within weeks to months.

+LEGISLATION

+MV is a notifiable disease (SJVFS 2013:23).